sublimehq/sublime_text/README.md

-# Sublime Text -Core- Bug and Issue Tracker
+# Sublime Text - Core - Bug and Issue Tracker

 ## The issue list